aminnj/niceplots/README.md

 This is a single file PHP script that you can drop into a directory full of images to nicely format them on a page so that they are searchable and sortable.
-Searching supports regex and is live!
-Some Vim keybindings are also provided.
+Searching supports **live regex**.
+Some **Vim keybindings** are also provided.
+Oh, there's also a **dark mode**, even for the images.

-By default, browser-friendly images (png, svg, gif) are displayed, and if a pdf version of the file (same name with "pdf" extension) exists, the images are links to those.
+By default, browser-friendly images (png, svg, gif) are displayed, and if a pdf version of the file (same name but with "pdf" as the extension) exists, the images are links to those.

 ### "Installation"